 The ‘How-to-vote’ Cards in Australia’s elections with transferable voting

 Introduction: The first jurisdiction in Australia to legislate for all of the seats in at least one of its Houses to be elected by a modern transferable voting system was Tasmania, when Tasmania's Electoral Act 1907 extended, to the whole State, the use of the Hare-Clark system of PR-STV (proportional representation with the single transferable vote) in multi-member electoral districts that had been used, since 1896, just for the election of the members of the House of Assembly for Hobart and Launceston.
 That Act also substituted transferable voting for the first-past-the-post voting that had, until then, been used for Legislative Council elections.

 Tasmanians have long valued the real choice that Hare-Clark gives, and that seems to have prevented 'How-to-Vote' cards from gaining the foothold they have on the mainland, which accepted them when preferential voting spread there around 1919 to prevent the two conservative parties - the urban Nationalist Party and the rural Country Party - splitting the conservative vote, particularly in the State-wide electoral districts used for Senate elections.

-Use of 'How-to-vote' Cards: Except in A.C.T. and Tasmanian State elections, supporters of a range of voters and candidates energetically ply voters with 'How-to-vote' cards are proffered to voters as they enter polling booths at most Australian elections so that parties can be sure their recommendations will be followed by voters diligently copying the recommended voting order onto their ballot-papers.
+Use of 'How-to-vote' Cards: Except in A.C.T. and Tasmanian State elections, supporters of a range of voters and candidates energetically ply voters with 'How-to-vote' cards as they enter polling booths at most Australian elections to encourage voters to diligently follow their recommendations by copying the recommended voting order onto their ballot-papers.
 Many voters mistakenly think that the law requires them to scrupulously follow the order on the card if their vote is to be valid, whereas others just decide that they need go no further than follow that order, which saves them from further effort.
-The parties' self-interested endeavours are re-inforced by electoral legislation for all mainland Upper House elections, which are counted by PR-STV (proportional representation with the single transferable vote) in multi-member districts, where electoral legislation allows each party's candidates to be listed in the party's column on the ballot-paper in the order desired by the party.
-How-to-vote cards are a poor way to discourage "donkey voting", as Robson Rotation deals with it far better.
+The parties' self-interested endeavours are re-inforced by electoral laws for all mainland Upper House elections, which are all counted by PR-STV (proportional representation with the single transferable vote) in multi-member districts, where those laws allow each party's candidates to be listed in the party's column on the ballot-paper in the order desired by the party.

 use of the law for parties'